Israel: Several killed in stabbing attack | DW | 22.03.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-At least four people died in the city of Beersheba as a man rammed his car into one victim and stabbed others.
+At least four people died in the city of Beersheba when a man rammed his car into one person and stabbed several others.
 Police said the Arab assailant was shot dead by a civilian.

 Israeli police said several people were killed in a suspected "terrorist attack" in the southern Israeli city of Beersheba on Tuesday.

-Police said the attacker first rammed his car into a cyclist and then stabbed five people with a knife in the area of a shopping center.
+Police said the attacker stabbed five people with a knife in the area of a shopping center and also hit one person with a car.

 A spokesman for the ZAKA rescue service confirmed that the death toll had risen to four, after earlier reports indicated three had been killed.